DavidNash2024/Win32xx/samples/Simple/Readme.txt

 * Processing window messages in CView::WndProc
 * Overriding PreCreate to set the initial window parameters
 * Overriding OnDraw to draw text on the window's device context
-* Using TRACE to ouput debug text
+* Using TRACE to output debug text